 Q: What do I do if I find a mistake in a scientific name?

 A: If you find a mistake in a scientific name, report it to the relevant taxonomic authority or database.
-They will investigate the issue and correct the mistake if necessary.
-It's important to ensure that scientific names are accurate and consistent.
+This leads to they will investigate the issue and correct the mistake if necessary. don't forget to confirm that scientific names are accurate and consistent.

 Q: Can a scientific name be changed?